Great Cobar mine: Tribute agreement

 In January 1894, the Great Cobar Copper Mining Syndicate took over the management and operation of the Great Cobar Mine, under a tribute agreement.
 The Great Cobar Copper Mining Company still owned the mining leases, and would do so until December 1900.

-While their mine was being worked on tribute by the syndicate, the Great Cobar Copper Mining Company—taking no active role in the mine or the sale of its copper—received a royalty payment, which it used to pay a dividend to its shareholders.
-The royalty paid by the Syndicate was on a sliding scale; 5%, while the price of copper in London was £45 or less per ton, and 7.5% for prices more than £45 but less than £50.
-For prices above £50, in addition to 7.5%, the company received 8 shillings for every pound increment of price above £50.
-In addition to the royalty, there was a minimum rental of £500 per annum and a minimum output of 50 tons of ore per day.
+While the syndicate was working the mine, the Great Cobar Copper Mining Company—taking no active role in the mine or in the sale of its copper—received a royalty payment, which it used to pay a dividend to its shareholders.
+The royalty paid by the Syndicate was on a sliding scale; 5%, while the price of copper in London of £45 or less per ton, and 7.5% for prices more than £45 but less than £50.
+For prices above £50, in addition to 7.5%, the company received 8 shillings for each pound increment above £50.
+In addition to the royalty, there was a minimum annual rental of £500 and a minimum output of 50 tons of ore per day.

 In time, the shareholders of the Great Cobar Copper Mining Company were also to benefit greatly from the decision of the Syndicate not to include, in the tribute agreement, an option to purchase the mine for £40,000.
 That option had been offered by the company and, in hindsight, forgoing it was a costly missed opportunity for the syndicate.
-However, at the time of the agreement, it seems that the Syndicate did not envisage that they later would purchase the assets.
+However, at the time of the agreement, it seems the Syndicate did not envisage purchasing the assets.

-Great Cobar Copper Mining Syndicate took an advantage from another circumstance; the copper from Cobar contained around two ounces of gold per ton of copper.
+Great Cobar Copper Mining Syndicate took advantage of another circumstance; the copper from Cobar contained around two ounces of gold per ton of copper.
 Unlike copper, the gold price was absolutely stable, being defined by the gold standard.
 At low copper prices, the value of the gold well exceeded that of the royalty.
-Even at high copper prices, the value of the gold contributed a significant amount of the royalty payment.
-When the buoyant copper price reached £72 per ton in 1898, the royalty calculation was a massive £14 4s. per ton.
+Even at high copper prices, the value of the gold contributed significantly to the royalty payment.
+When the buoyant copper price reached £72 per ton in 1898, the royalty calculation was a massive £14 4s per ton.
 However, at that copper price, the mine was highly profitable.
 It has been estimated that, although the syndicate paid £60,000 in royalties, its profit was around £150,000.